 The employer must include the appropriate taxpayer identification number on each payment to the non-employee, and the total of all payments for the year must be included on the Form 1099-MISC that's provided to the worker and to the IRS.

 The W-9 form is also used for other purposes and this can make the instructions confusing.
 W-9 forms are also used for interest income, dividend income, and barter transactions as well.
 They're used for real estate transactions, mortgage interest, and other payments.

 How to Complete the W-9 Form

 Line 1: Name

 This is the name of the individual who is completing the form.
 It should be the name appearing on his individual tax return.

 The term "disregarded entity" is mentioned in the instructions for this line.
 A disregarded entity is a business entity that is separate from its owner.
-Don't include a disregarded entity name on Line 1.
+You'll see where this comes into play in Line 3 below.

 Line 2: Business Name/Disregarded Entity Name

 Enter it here if you use a business name, a trade name, or a DBA (doing/business/as) fictitious name that has been recorded.
 You would also use this line for a disregarded entity name.

 Line 3: Federal Tax Classification of Your Business